 The range of cells is D14 through H14.
-So Excel automatically adjusted the range so that it would make sense in row 14 (where the first student's scores will be).
-This is called Relative referencing-let's think about that.
+So, you now know that Excel automatically adjusts the range of cells.
+The formula makes sense in row 14 (where the first student's scores will be).

+This is called Relative referencing.
+What does Relative Referencing mean?